Google’s data centre investments in EU since 2007 exceed EUR 4.3b

 Third, research has found that large multinational companies’ hold technical, operational and managerial knowledge that can improve the productivity of local suppliers through knowledge spill-overs and market-size effects

-And lastly, Copenhagen Economics asserts Google supports the local data centre community – for example, through grants.
+And lastly, Copenhagen Economics asserts Google supports the local data center community – for example, through grants.
 Almost EUR 3 million in grants have been donated across Europe over the past three years.
 Google also supports communities via teaching collaborations local colleges to help build the local skills base.

-According to Copenhagen Economics, if data centres in Europe were as efficient as Google, electricity consumption would drop every year by around 26 TWh (the equivalent of the electricity consumption of all Polish households).
+According to Copenhagen Economics, if data centers in Europe were as efficient as Google, electricity consumption would drop every year by around 26 TWh (the equivalent of the electricity consumption of all Polish households).

 In Europe, Google achieves this by signing corporate Power Purchase Agreements (PPAs) – agreements to buy power from renewable energy power plants at an agreed price and on a long-term basis.

 Despite all these benefits, Copenhagen research says there needs to be change at a policy level.